TelosLabs/ror-test/README.md

 This a sample app designed for validating basic Ruby on Rails knowledge.

-The todo_app will allow you to keep track of your daily todo's.
+The todo_app is designed to help you to keep track of your daily todo's.
 A Todo instance can have attributes such as `name`, `description` and `scheduled_for` date.
 However, there a few functionalities missing to provide a better user experience.
 Please complete the following requirements in the specified time.

 1. Add an attribute to the Todos table called `scheduled_at` of type datetime.